-Based on review of the licensee’s schedule of activities, inspections shall be planned and conducted to .
-Inspection activities should be with the licensee’s schedule and conducted in a manner to support timely assessment and risk-informed decision making.
+Based on review of the licensee’s schedule of activities, inspections shall be planned and conducted to verify before restart that reactor operation will be safe and secure in accordance NRC requirements.
+Inspection activities should be coordinated with the licensee’s schedule and conducted in a manner to support timely assessment and risk-informed decision making.
 The overall inspection plan and samples selected should be risk-informed based on changes made to the facility, restoration of operating license conditions and bases, and any significant items of interest prior to the facility shutdown.
 The samples should assess areas under the cornerstones of safety to inform the overall operational readiness of the facility.
 Existing inspection procedures (IPs) should be used in full or in part to accomplish these inspection activities (reference Appendix B, “List of Recommended Inspection Documents,” for IPs and IMCs to use as needed).
 If the circumstances require a unique inspection that is not currently documented in an IP, the inspection plan shall be of sufficient detail for the inspectors to meet the clearly defined inspection objectives.
 The need for a new IP or temporary instruction to be created and issued in accordance with IMC 0040, “Preparation, Revision, Issuance, and Ongoing Oversight of NRC Inspection Manual Documents,” could also be considered if the issue is generic in nature and may apply to other operating reactors.

 Development of the inspection plan should also be coordinated with any planned decommissioning inspection efforts at the reactor facility.
 Decommissioning inspections are still required until the NRC determines that they are no longer needed.
 Decommissioning inspections can provide valuable insights into the licensee’s readiness for operations.
-When creating the inspection plan determine which cornerstones of safety can be observed through to ensure inspection efforts are not duplicated and are appropriately .
+When creating the inspection plan for restart, the staff should determine which cornerstones of safety can be observed through decommissioning inspections to ensure inspection efforts are not duplicated and are appropriately risk informed.
 The decommissioning inspection program has flexibility to modify the program and allocation of resources as necessary based on the reactor facility conditions and activities.

 Restart Inspections

-Restart inspections shall be documented in quarterly reports or standalone reports, as needed,.
+Restart inspections shall be documented in quarterly reports or standalone reports, as needed, and shall serve as significant input for the basis of transitioning the reactor to the ROP.
 The regional office and the restart panel, when applicable, shall select appropriate sections of IPs to perform a variety of inspection activities across all cornerstones of safety to verify operational readiness.
 DRO shall provide guidance and support for the selected IPs.
 General inspection areas should include, but are not limited to, a review and assessment of:

 the SSCs to evaluate system restoration, including quality assurance controls needed to establish operability/SSC functionality and the design and licensing basis functions